highfestiva/scimed-surveyor/README.md

 for instance downloading 55 countries yields a 5.9 MB gzipped JSON, or 200 times larger than a time series on 20k articles.
 That high resolution also makes zooming/panning the map an excrutiating experience.

+I didn't have time to implement date filter resetting.
+Currently there is a button (red [X]) to remove the annotation filter, but nothing for the date.